-Photo courtesy of Elizabeth MooreMonica Roscoe, Ed.S.
+Photo courtesy of Elizabeth MooreMonica Roscoe, M.A., Ed.S.

 Hello, Paxson Panthers!

 I am fortunate to be a school counselor at Paxson Elementary.
 I started on a part-time basis, six years ago.
 Three years ago I began working full-time, at Paxson.
 I strive to help students grow as they move from kindergarten to fifth grades.
 Paxson students inspire me to grow, too.

 I am part of a mental health team at Paxson.
 Clare Maguire works on Fridays as a school counselor.
 Kate Spencer is our full-time Behavioral Interventionist, this year.
 I have a new practicum student from the UM Counseling program named Ruthie.
 Our mental health team provides Paxson students with support for their academic, personal, social and career needs.
 Feel free to reach out to any of us for assistance.

 A little bit about me.
 I was born in Iowa on a farm, and moved to Missoula to attend The University of Montana in 1996.
 I loved chasing fireflies and going to the woods as a child.
 I still love being outside as an adult, and now delight in mayflies and stoneflies.
 I have a wonderful husband and two kids to explore with.
 I feel lucky to live and work in Montana.